How To Stop Procrastinating Decluttering Today

 #6.
 Enlist Help (Even If You Don’t Need It)

-I hate running errands if I’m not already out of the house.
-However, if Matt goes with me (which he usually does), there is WAY less resistance.
-It’s almost like splitting the pain.
+For instance, I dread running errands if I’m not already out of the house.
+But when Matt tags along (which he usually does), there’s WAY less resistance.
+It’s almost like splitting the pain of the task.

-It doesn’t take 2 people to mail a letter, but having the company makes it a different experience.
-We rarely go grocery shopping alone because THAT feels like a huge chore.
-Going together?
-Still a chore … but also a social event.
+It doesn’t take two people to mail a letter, but having someone with you makes it a different experience.
+Grocery shopping is another perfect example.
+Going solo feels like a huge chore, but when we go together, it turns into a mini-social event.